Future of Theatre event

 A three-day extravaganza of keynotes, panels, interviews, deep-dives and showcases exploring what lies ahead for the sector, featuring the most innovative people and projects in theatre.

-The digital conference will take place on Wednesday, June 16 to Friday, June 18 on an interactive website where you can watch presentations, chat to fellow attendees and have the opportunity to pose questions to panellists.
-Headline speakers will be announced soon.
+The digital conference took place on Wednesday, June 16 to Friday, June 18 on an interactive website where you can watch presentations, chat to fellow attendees and have the opportunity to pose questions to panellists.

 Get the latest straight to your inbox